AY2526S1-CS2103T-F12-2/tp/docs/UserGuide.md

 Format: `add-homework n/NAME desc/DESCRIPTION by/DEADLINE`

 * Adds a homework with the given `DESCRIPTION` and `DEADLINE` to the student with the specified `NAME`.
 * `NAME` refers to the name of the student in the displayed student list.
-It must match the full name of the student in the list.
+* **⚠️ Warning:** `NAME` must match the full name of the student in the list or else error message: "No student with given name" will be displayed
-* `DESCRIPTION` refers to the details of the homework.
+* `DESCRIPTION` refers to the details of the homework (Maximum of 50 Characters)
 * `DEADLINE` refers to the due date of the homework.
 It is in the `YYYY-MM-DD` format.

 Examples: